paolo-projects/auto-unlocker/README.md

 been shutdown.

 ## How to use
-I created the C++ version of this tool to avoid issues between different Python versions and OSes.

 **Windows:** just download from the *releases* section, extract to a folder (store it if you want to be able to uninstall later) and run the executable.
-The program should take care of everything by itself.

 **Linux:** you can find an experimental x64 .deb package in the latest release.
 It should work on Debian-derived distributions (including Ubuntu, etc.) although I've not tested it extensively.
 Install it with apt which will take care of all the dependencies.
 If it doesn't work for you or if you don't have a Debian-derived distribution you need to compile the program first.
 After you compiled it, ```chmod +x``` if needed and run ```sudo auto-unlocker```.